 I have begun personally to become more drawn to this for many reasons.

 What about you, any thoughts you would have to add to all of this!
 I love moving the agency PPC pricing conversation forward!

 Kirk is the owner of ZATO, his Search & Social Marketing agency, and has been working in Paid Search since 2010.
 In 2016, he was named the #7 Most Influential PPCer by PPC Hero and has written articles for many industry publications.
 He is also an avid conference speaker, having traveled across the US and UK to talk about Paid Search.

-Kirk currently resides in Billings, MT with his wife, four children, and little sleep. if you are interested in talking to Kirk about Paid Search management on your account, you can connect with him on his Credo profile here: Connect with Kirk.
+Kirk currently resides in Billings, MT with his wife, five children, and little sleep. if you are interested in talking to Kirk about Paid Search management on your account, you can connect with him on his Credo profile here: Connect with Kirk.
 He can also be found regularly on Twitter: @PPCKirk.